 • 2017

-In 2017, the Public and Private Workers of BC (PPWC), formerly the Pulp, Paper, and Woodworkers of Canada, passed a resolution calling for an end to old-growth logging on Vancouver Island.
-The alliance with the PPWC, representing thousands of sawmill and pulp mill workers across BC, was developed over almost two decades through cooperative campaigns between the AFA’s co-founder, Ken Wu, and the PPWC’s forestry officer and later, president, Arnie Bercov, who worked together against forestry deregulation, raw log exports, and old-growth logging, and paved the path for further cooperation with many other forestry workers.
+In a massive shift for the old-growth movement, The Public and Private Workers of BC (PPWC), formerly the Pulp, Paper, and Woodworkers of Canada, passes a resolution calling for an end to old-growth logging on Vancouver Island after almost two decades of alliance building with AFA team members.
+This historic resolution is possible through cooperative campaigns between the AFA’s co-founder, Ken Wu, and the PPWC’s forestry officer and later, president, Arnie Bercov, who worked together against forestry deregulation, raw log exports, and old-growth logging, to pave the path for further cooperation with many other forestry workers.
+AFA also finishes its work on the trails and boardwalk at Avatar Grove, complete with a ribbon-cutting ceremony by the Pacheedaht First Nation.

 • 2016

-In 2016, the BC Chamber of Commerce – the largest business lobby in the province, representing 36,000 businesses – passed a resolution calling on the province to expand the protection of old-growth forests in BC in order to support the economy.
-This resolution – a tectonic shift in the political landscape of BC – was the culmination of similar resolutions passed by the Port Renfrew, Sooke, and WestShore Chambers of Commerce as a result of their collaboration with the AFA and our work with hundreds of BC’s tourism and local businesses.
-Later in 2016, the Union of BC Municipalities (UBCM), representing over 150 city, town, and regional governments across the province, also passed a resolution calling on the province to end the logging of old-growth forests on Vancouver Island, while BC Nature (formerly the Federation of BC Naturalists) representing 53 naturalist clubs across the province, called for an end to logging in BC’s iconic Central Walbran Valley.
+After dedicated outreach by AFA, the BC Chamber of Commerce — the largest business lobby in the province, representing 36,000 businesses — passes a resolution calling on the province to expand the protection of BC’s old-growth forests in order to support the economy.
+This resolution — a tectonic shift in the political landscape of BC — is the culmination of similar resolutions passed by the Port Renfrew, Sooke, and WestShore Chamber of Commerce as a result of their collaboration with the AFA and our work with hundreds of BC’s tourism and local businesses.
+Later in 2016, the Union of BC Municipalities, representing over 150 municipal and regional governments across the province, passes a resolution calling on the province to end logging of old-growth forests on Vancouver Island, while BC Nature (formerly the Federation of BC Naturalists) representing 53 naturalist clubs across the province calls for an end to logging in BC’s iconic central Walbran Valley.

 2016